Angmo-finance/angmo-finance.github.io/content/posts/cash-accounts.md

 - Sometimes includes additional fees on withdrawal.
 - Sometimes requires a small lock-in period.

-**Good for**: anything that locks money for the middle or long term and requires quick access to the money.
+**Good for**: any middle or long term savings that require quick access to the money.
 Examples:
 - Emergency fund.
-Lost of income and any force-major circumstances.
+Loss of income and any force-major circumstances.
 - Middle-term savings.
 That expensive vacation on another side of the globe in 8 months can bring few extra bucks now.
 - Money waiting for investment opportunities.
 Are you trying to time the market and expect another sell-off in upcoming months/years?
 An insurance saving plan can generate a little return on unused funds.